brianma94/Esteganography-PNG/README.md

     python steganography.py --decode modified_image.png

-Where modified_image.png is the image where you want to decode the hidden message.
-If the image does't have any message, it won't prompt anything.
-Otherwise, it will prompt the hidden message in the terminal.
+Where modified_image.png is the image you want to decode the hidden message.
+If the image doesn't have any message, it won't prompt anything.
+Otherwise, it will prompt the hidden message in the console.